Every now and then I let all my people out as long as they promise to behave.

 But I thank God every day that He has allowed me to hang around this long, and that no matter how scary old age is, He promises to walk with me every step of the way, to calm my fears, and to love and protect me from harm.
 And when I take my last breath on this earth, He will take me to my eternal home in Heaven where old age is not allowed!
 In that, I find hope, peace and comfort.

-Almost as far back as the Dark Ages, I had this thing about hair.
-My dolls lived in fear, wondering which one would be next to get a serious haircut.
-Eventually, they all got one.
-When I ran out of dolls, I started on my hair.
-I always left enough to wrap it around rollers, though . . .
+As far back as the Dark Ages, I had this thing about hair.
+My dolls lived in fear, wondering which one would be next to get their hair chopped off.
+When I was fifteen, I started cutting my hair.
+But I always left enough to roll it in curlers.

-Men, have you ever tried sleeping on these things?
-It’s like laying your head on a pillow of nails!
+Men, have you ever tried sleeping in these things?
+It’s like laying your head on a pile of rocks.
 I tried sleeping sitting up, hanging my head over the side of the bed, tossing and turning all night long trying to get comfortable.
-Finally, I came up with a solution . . .
+Finally, I came up with a solution.

 A martian with green hair and antennas would have fit into society better than I did growing up.
 Having red hair and freckles didn’t help much either.
 I was targeted for torment and ridicule throughout school, even by the teachers.
 I didn’t understand such blatant cruelty.
 I just knew how ugly and stupid I felt.